 Market risk is the risk of loss from fluctuations in equity and commodity prices, interest and foreign exchange rates and credit spreads.
 The Fund is exposed to market risk from its investment activities, particularly through its equity holdings.
 The level of risk exposure depends on market conditions, expectations of future price and yield movements and the asset mix.
-The objective of the Fund's Funding Strategy Statement strategy is to identify, manage and control market risk exposure within acceptable parameters, whilst optimising the return on risk.
+The objective of the Funding Strategy is to identify, manage and control market risk exposure within acceptable parameters, whilst optimising the return on risk.